MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-PSDrive.md

 MyDocs     FileSystem    C:\Documents and Settings\User01\My Documents
 ```

-This command creates a temporary Windows PowerShell drive that provides quick access to a local directory.
+This command creates a temporary PowerShell drive that provides quick access to a local directory.
 It creates a drive named MyDocs: that is mapped to the "C:\Documents and Settings\User01\My Documents" directory on the local computer.

-It uses *Name* to specify a name for the drive, *PSProvider* to specify the Windows PowerShell FileSystem provider, *Root* to specify the path of the My Documents folder, and the *Description* parameter to create a description of the drive.
+It uses *Name* to specify a name for the drive, *PSProvider* to specify the PowerShell FileSystem provider, *Root* to specify the path of the My Documents folder, and the *Description* parameter to create a description of the drive.

 When the command finishes, the contents of the My Documents folder appear in the MyDocs: drive.
 To see them, type: `dir MyDocs:`.